johnwils/meteor-react-material-template/README.md

 These tests appear live in-browser for debugging.

 ### CI
-GitHub Actions are used for continuous integration
+GitHub Actions are used for continuous integration testing.

-To run CI tests:
+Unit tests, server tests and headless E2E tests are run each time code is pushed or pull request is opened.

+Unit tests
 ```
+npm run test:unit
+npm run test:server
-npm run test:ci
+npm run test:e2e:headless
 ```

-These tests run unit, server and e2e tests in headless mode.

 ## ESLint